RajeshKumar216/SLACKATHON-Weather-Analysis-SMOTE/README.md

 ## Short description
 ### What's the problem?

-In Construction and Mining industries,lack of weather forecasting industries used to loss investment on Manpower, Raw materials and sometimes lives due unexpected events during heavy rainfalls.
+Lack of weather foresting Construction and Mining industries used face lot of problems and loss investment on Manpower, Raw materials and sometimes lives due to unexpected events during heavy rainfalls.

 ### How can technology help?
 Technology can help in analysis the feature weather conditions to plan the mining and constructions works accordingly.